 For the majority of our jobs, including entry-level mobile field staff (known as generalist delegates), a bachelor's degree (or equivalent) is required.
 A master's degree is not always compulsory, but may be considered an asset for certain positions.
 Generally speaking, practical work experience is more relevant than extensive studies at university.

 Other requirements may be set for specialist jobs.
 Please refer to the vacancy notice.

-What do “mobile staff” and “resident staff” mean?
+What do “mobile staff” (Geneva-based contract) and “resident staff” (local contract) mean?